breser/git2consul/readme.md

 /sample_configuration/dev/sample.yaml
 ```

 The Values of those Keys are the contents of the respective files.
-Changing the contents of that git branch will change the mapped files in your Consul KV store within 1 minute.
+Changing the contents of that git branch will change the corresponding KVs within 1 minute.

-You can run git2consul as a daemon either in a `screen` session or via an init script of whatever type is appropriate on your platform.
+Once you are happy with your configuration, you can run git2consul as a daemon either in a `screen` session or via an init script of whatever type is appropriate on your platform.

 ##### Configuration